getodk/central-backend/docs/api.md

 ### Getting Entity Details  [GET /projects/{projectId}/datasets/{name}/entities/{uuid}]

-Returns the metadata and current data of an Entity
+This returns the metadata and current data of an Entity

 + Parameters
     + projectId: `16` (number, required) - The numeric ID of the Project